s1923864/branch-predictors/README.md

 # Branch Predictors: An Introduction

 This repository contains implementations of various types of branch predictors commonly used in pipeline processors to optimize instruction flow.
-The predictors covered are Local, Gshare, and Tournament predictors. s1923864.pdf file explores each branch predictor on 3 benchmarks, which are
+The predictors covered are Local, Gshare, and Tournament predictors. s1923864.pdf file how prediction accuracy changes with increasing PHT gates for each branch predictor on 3 benchmarks, which are gromacs, gobmk, and sjeng respectively.

 ## Table of Contents